jacobemcken/jacobemcken.github.io/_posts/2016-11-26-about-cutting-corners.md

 It is NOT okay (and very short sighted) when the pressure doesn't allow collecting the necessary information to make that decision.

-So by all means cut corners - but only do them together with proper risk assessment.
+So by all means cut corners - but only do so together with proper risk assessment.